The prohibition of slavery is not locally real. International anti-slavery instruments have created an illusion of abolition.

 Every year, the Home Office approves new skilled jobs on the shortage occupation list and grants visa sponsorship licences to thousands of employers.
-While the Home Secretary is blaming us – migrants - for allegedly gaming the modern slavery system, her department allows recruitment collaboration (employers, recruitment agencies and some immigration law firms) to traffic us, through so-called safe and legal migration routes, for slavery in various industries, including health care and farming.
+While the Home Secretary is blaming us – migrants - for allegedly gaming the modern slavery system, her department allows recruitment collaboration (employers, recruitment agencies and some immigration law firms) to traffic us through so-called safe and legal migration routes for slavery in various industries, including health care and farming.
 Immigration Rules allow UK employers to pay us lower salaries than our non-migrant colleagues.
 If we blow the whistle about our working conditions or health and safety issues, the Home Office withdraws our right to work and deports us.
 This is trafficking sponsored by the state through legal immigration routes.
 It is time to end state-sponsored Trafficking.

 State's role and responsibility for the conduct of sponsored employers